fire-eggs/Danbooru2021/browser/README.md

 When a set of images has been specified, the first image (and details) is shown.
 You may then cycle through all the images in the set.

-The browser is a simple Tkinter interface and may be run on any platform with Python 3 installed.
+The browser is a simple Tkinter interface and may be run on any platform with Python 3 and Tk installed.
 Uses the sqlite database as defined by the database project in this repository.

 To use: